-- > Bariatric procedures will only be covered when performed at a COE. - Orthopedic and transplant procedures will be covered at the out-of-network level when received outside of a COE.
+- Bariatric procedures will only be covered when performed at a COE. - Orthopedic and transplant procedures will be covered at the out-of-network level when received outside of a COE.

-If you enroll in a medical plan through Aetna or Anthem BlueCross BlueShield, you'll have access to Centers of Excellence for certain conditions.
+If you enroll in a medical plan through Aetna or Anthem BlueCross BlueShield, you'll have access to Centers of Excellence for certain conditions, referred to as "Aetna InstitutesTM" by Aetna and as "Blue Distinction Centers" by Anthem BlueCross BlueShield as described below.